-It’s a great question.
+It’s a great question for Rick Schaden to be asked.
 It’s begging to be answered.

 Here’s another question…and this one is really telling:

 Why are so many people doing internet searches trying to find out about the status of this Denver, Colorado based fast food franchisor?

 So, what’s the deal?
 Why is the Quiznos franchise organization in so much trouble?
 Why is Rick Schaden disliked so much?